alexsasharegan/vue-transmit/README.md

 - Scoped slots allow for fully customizable styling
 - Written in modern TypeScript/ES6 with modules

-_\* Note: this library uses some built-ins like `Array.from` & `Array.prototype.includes` that require a polyfill.
+_\* Note: this library uses some built-ins (`Array.from`) that require a polyfill.
 All other ESNext language features (arrow fns, for of, etc.) are transpiled with babel._

 ![upload-example](./docs/vue-transmit-10fps.gif)